noanonoa/flappy-bird/README.md

       - [X] if statement triggering at x-coordinate
  - [X] bird's movement
     - [X] gravity: bird's y-coordinate increases to fall
-     * velocity's value is increased via gravity constant
+     * velocity's value is incremented by gravity constant
-     * bird's position function updates via velocity's value
+     * bird's position function updates velocity's value
     - [X] flying: bird's y-coordinate decreases to fly on 'click'
         - [X] eventListener 'click' (also enabled 'spacebar')
     - [ ] rotate bird upward each time it flies (smells like a challenge)
-        - [ ] animation object / array of images to flip through
+        - [X] animation object / array of images to flip through
  - [X] a drawing function to animate game
    - [X] place images and loop
     - [X] pipes' x-coordinates decrease to scroll left